Dynamic programming on bipartite tree decompositions

 \section{Introduction}

 A graph $H$ is said to be an \emph{odd-minor} of a graph $G$ if it can be obtained from $G$ by iteratively removing vertices, edges, and contracting edge cuts.
 Hadwiger's conjecture \cite{Hadwiger43uber}, which is open since 1943, states that if a graph excludes $K_t$ as a minor, then its chromatic number is at most $t-1$.
 In 1993, Gerards and Seymour \cite{JensenT11grap} generalized this conjecture to odd-minors, hence drawing attention to odd-minors: the Odd Hadwiger's conjecture states that if a graph excludes $K_t$ as an odd-minor, then its chromatic number is at most $t-1$.
 Since then, a number of papers regarding odd-minors appeared.
 Most of them focused to the resolution of the Odd Hadwiger's conjecture (see for instance \cite{GeelenGRSV09onth}, and \cite{Steiner22impr} for a nice overview of the results), while some others aimed at extending the results of graph minor theory to odd-minors (see for instance \cite{DemaineHK10deco, Huynh09thel, KawarabayashiRW11}).
 In particular, Demaine, Hajiaghayi, and Kawarabayashi~\cite{DemaineHK10deco} provided a structure theorem which essentially states that graphs excluding an odd-minor can be obtained by clique-sums of almost-embeddable graphs and almost bipartite graphs.
-To prove this, they implicitly proved the following, which is described more explicitly by Tazari \cite{Tazari12fast} (see \autoref{def} for the corresponding definitions).
+To prove this, they implicitly proved the following, which is described more explicitly by Tazari \cite{Tazari12fast} (see \autoref{sec_tw} for the corresponding definitions).